grinnellm/SpawnIndex/README.md

 There are three types of spawn survey observations:
 (1) observations of spawn taken from the surface usually at low tide;
-(2) underwater observations of spawn on giant kelp, Macrocystis (*Macrocystis* spp.); and (3) underwater observations of spawn on other types of algae and the substrate, which we refer to as `understory.'
+(2) underwater observations of spawn on giant kelp, Macrocystis (*Macrocystis* spp.); and (3) underwater observations of spawn on other types of algae and the substrate, which we refer to as 'understory.'
 We calculate the spawn index in four steps.
 First, we develop a statistical framework and sampling protocol to estimate the number of eggs in a given area.
 Second, we develop a conversion factor to convert Pacific Herring eggs to biomass, which is critical to calculating the spawn index.